jidongxiao/CSCI1200-DataStructures/lectures/15_maps_I/README.md

 data structures are not the same.
 The organization, implementation, and performance is different.
 In a couple weeks we’ll see an STL data structure that is even more similar to the Python dictionary.
 - Map search, insert and erase are O(log n).
-First, let’s see how this some of this works with a program to count the occurrences of each word in a file.
+First, let’s see how some of this works with a program to count the occurrences of each word in a file.
 We’ll look at more details and more examples later.

 ## 15.2 Counting Word Occurrences